Tis1201/data_fs04/src/lib/server/messaging/README.md

 - **Future:**
   - Add more advanced delivery controls, such as device type, session state, or presence-based targeting.

+- **Scalability/Production TODO:**
+  - Implement a Redis-backed (or other distributed) `SharedStore` for connection/session state.
+This will allow your messaging system to scale horizontally across multiple app instances and support high-volume, production-grade deployments.
+See `interfaces/sharedStore.ts` for the abstraction point.
+For local or dev, use an in-memory implementation; for production, use Redis or a similar distributed store.

 Contributions and suggestions for these features are welcome!
 See the relevant interfaces and router logic for extension points.